MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_00_configure_github_dev_kit_lab.md

     You can install the GitHub Copilot Chat extension using the Extensions view in Visual Studio Code.

-## Install lab application dependencies
+## Install the lab application dependencies

 The application that you're working on during the lab uses a SQL Server LocalDB database to store application data.
 SQL Server LocalDB is a lightweight version of SQL Server that's ideal for development and testing.